- Study Abroad

 The lifestyles and cultures of various countries in Asia can vary significantly.
 Perhaps the best way to look at it is by region:

-The countries of Southeast Asia (Thailand, Burma, Cambodia, Vietnam, Laos, Malaysia, Singapore, Indonesia, East Timor, Brunei and the Philippines) encompass a wide range of cultures and outside influences.
+Southeast Asia (Thailand, Burma, Cambodia, Vietnam, Laos, Malaysia, Singapore, Indonesia, East Timor, Brunei and the Philippines) encompass a wide range of cultures and outside influences.
 Burma, Cambodia, Thailand, Vietnam and Laos have been heavily influenced by Buddhism (and in the case of Vietnam by Chinese culture).
 Whereas Islam is now the dominant religion in Malaysia, Brunei and Indonesia.
 Volunteers to these countries should note that in cultures dominated by Islam, the consumption of alcohol is frowned upon and conservative attire is culturally required.

 Yet another influence on culture in countries in Southeast Asia has been Western countries via colonialism.
 One example is the Philippines, which was heavily influenced by Spain and America due to nearly 400 years of colonial rule.
 And yet, despite the differences in influence by religion and history, the countries of Southeast Asia do share some common features.
 These include rice paddies, stilt houses, dance drama and other distinctive forms of the arts, as well as literature.